svn2github/oobash/0.38.6/docs/ReadMe.txt

 All public "methods" call a Boolean.TRUE or Boolean.FALSE to represent true or false --> true ore false is echoed to the output channel.
 If there is no failure calling the "method" the return value will be 0, independent of any boolean true/false return value.

-Only private functions make use of a 0/1 return value to represent a false or true.
+Only private functions and decorators make use of a 0/1 return value to represent a false or true.

 E) Create own classes
 #####################